INTVP/proACT/debarment/README.md

 2. `startDate`: start date of the sanctions
 3. `endDate`: end date of the sanctions
 4. `name`: name of sanctioning authority
+5. `legalGrounds`: The sanctioning reason provided in the data
-5. `bidder_hasSanction`: boolean, if the bidder has sanctions or not, 100% TRUE as all bidders in this CSV are sanctioned
+6. `bidder_hasSanction`: boolean, if the bidder has sanctions or not, 100% TRUE as all bidders in this CSV are sanctioned
-6. `bidder_previousSanction`: boolean, If the bidder has more than one sanctions based on var no. 7 "n", then it is TRUE, otherwise it is FALSE.
+7. `bidder_previousSanction`: boolean, If the bidder has more than one sanctions based on var no. 7 "n", then it is TRUE, otherwise it is FALSE.
-7. `n`: the number of rows each sanctioned bidder is appearing, indicating multiple sanctions.
+8. `n`: the number of rows each sanctioned bidder is appearing, indicating multiple sanctions.

 **The sanctions are converted into a JSON object added to the `XX_mod_ind.csv` to be converted into JSON.
 The codes handling this is [here][schema] and the schema describing the structure can be found [here][indicators_json].**

-[schema]: /CSV_to_JSON/validation_node.js/schemas/tender.schema.json
+[schema]: /csv_to_json/validation_node/schemas/tender.schema.json
-[indicators_json]: /CSV_to_JSON/reverse-flatten-tool_v1.1.2/indicators_json.py
+[indicators_json]: /csv_to_json/indicators_json.py
 [json_to_csv]: /debarment/codes/json_to_csv.py
 [debarment_prep]: /debarment/codes/debarment_prep.R
 [main.R]: /debarment/codes/main.R
 [gsheet_debarment]: https://docs.google.com/spreadsheets/d/1K0gpBwKqpFy5DgQyFVikx9aILUsMRnArbi5oV4d1xEI/edit?usp=sharing
 [codes]: /debarment/codes/
-[company_legalforms]: debarment/data_raw/supplementary/company_legalforms.xlsx
+[company_legalforms]: /debarment/configuration/company_legalforms.xlsx
-[r_cmd_add.bat]: debarment/codes/r_cmd_add.bat
+[r_cmd_add.bat]: /debarment/codes/r_cmd_add.bat
-[debarrment_cleaned]: debarment/output/debarrment_cleaned.csv
+[debarment_cleaned]: /debarment/output/debarrment_cleaned.csv
+[collect_bidder_names.R]: /debarment/codes/collect_bidder_names.R